efung/gnufmuffin.com/colophon.md

 to the path containing the post ID.
     5. This approach isn't perfect, as search pages (`/search?q=term`) and archives (`/2014/08/`) can't be redirected.
+    6. Even though the classic template is required to add the `<meta>` fields and to provide redirection, the mobile version in the upgraded template interferes with redirection.
+That is, Blogger generates appends a `?m=1` query when the user agent is detected to be mobile.
+To disable this, you need to switch to the upgraded template, disable the mobile version, then switch back to classic.
+    7. Once I verified the redirection was working in desktop and mobile browsers, I deleted the sidebar, post body and footer in the classic Blogger template which should speed load times.

 [Blogger]: http://blogger.com/ "Blogger"
 [Flickr]:  http://flickr.com/  "Flickr"